j-towns/vdvae-jax/README.md

  - Renamed rate/distortion to kl/loglikelihood.
  - In multihost configurations, checkpoints are saved to disk on all hosts.
  - Slight changes to DMOL loss.

+# Things to be careful of
+We tried to keep this implementation as close as possible to the author's [original Pytorch implementation](https://github.com/openai/vdvae).
+There are two potentially confusing things which we chose to preserve.
+Firstly, the `--n_batch` command line argument specifies the _per device_ batch size; on configurations with multiple GPUs/TPUs and multiple hosts this needs to be taken into account when comparing runs on different configurations.
+Secondly, some of the default hyperparameter settings in `hps.py` do not match the settings used for the paper's experiments, which are specified on page 15 of the paper.